zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: So it was on _Overcoming Bias_, one the last of the sequences.

 **ZMD**: It was _the_ last sequence, it was the sequence that appeared on _Less Wrong_ instead of _Overcoming Bias_, so in early 2009.
-I mentioned I had been talking to you and someone someone who had been broadly supportive of me and my work criticized it as, the fact that we can't even we can't even coordinate to not talk to the guy who doxxed Scott Alexander, is why our kind can't cooperate, it's epitomizing that tendency that Eliezer was complaining about.
+I mentioned I had been talking to you and someone who had been broadly supportive of me and my work criticized it as, the fact that we can't even coordinate to not talk to the guy who doxxed Scott Alexander, is why our kind can't cooperate, it's epitomizing that tendency that Eliezer was complaining about.

 **CM**: That's true.
 But they do a pretty good job of coordinating on that one.